Sikh Empire: Terminology

 The empire is also referred to as the Lahore State, such as in contemporary British maps.
 The term Lahore Darbar refers to the Sikh court at Lahore of the empire's ruling government.
 (Note: Alternatively spelt as 'Lahore Durbar'.)
 However, the term "Lahore Darbar" gained currency only around the time of Ranjit Singh's death, and was not found in British sources until then.
 The empire's own Persian chronicles refers to its ruling government as the Sarkar Khalsaji.
 According to Priya Atwal, the polity was known in Punjabi as Sarkar-i-Khalsa.
 The contemporary British and other Europeans referred to the state as the Kingdom of Lahore and its ruling family as the Lahore royal family.
-The term Sikh Empire came into popular usage in the 20th century, perhaps as an English-language equivalent to the Sarkar-i-Khalsa term.
+The term Sikh Empire came into popular usage in the 20th century, perhaps as an English-language equivalent to the "Sarkar-i-Khalsa" term.
+The period of Sikh rule was also referred to as Sikha shahi, a term that has survived to the present age with various meanings.

 History

 Background

-The foundation of the Sikh Empire can be traced to as early as 1707, the year of Aurangzeb's death and the start of the downfall of the Mughal Empire.
-With the Mughals significantly weakened, the Sikh army, known as the Dal Khalsa, a rearrangement of the Khalsa Fauj inaugurated by Guru Gobind Singh, led expeditions against them and the Afghans in the west.
-This led to a growth of the army which split into different confederacies or semi-independent misls.
-Each of these component armies controlled different areas and cities.
-However, in the period from 1762 to 1799, Sikh commanders of the misls appeared to be coming into their own as independent.